dalitun/applications/bundle-xenial-wordpress/README_EN.md

 Last, wait 5 minutes until the deployement been completed.

-At each new deployement of the stack, a mySQL password is generated directly in the `/etc/wordpress/config-default.php` configuration file.
+At each new deployement of the stack, a  password is generated directly in the `/data/wordpress/config-default.php` configuration file.

 ### Enjoy